Monthly Archives: February 2026

 SOTU last night

-Perspectives on last night’s State of the Union address; Followed by personal thoughts about ICE and why conservatives are only concerned about crimes committed by immigrants. – – – We saw only a bit of the SOTU address last night, … Continue reading
+Perspectives on last night’s State of the Union address; Followed by personal thoughts about ICE and why conservatives are especially concerned about crimes committed by immigrants. – – – We saw only a bit of the SOTU address last night, … Continue reading

-Posted in Conservative Resistance, Human Progress, Politics | Leave a comment
+Posted in Conservative Resistance, Human Progress, Politics | Comments Off on SOTU last night

 Rutger Bregman: HUMANKIND